iter8-tools/iter8/mkdocs/docs/metrics/defining-iter8-metrics.md

         You can then enable Iter8 to query this Prometheus instance as follows.

-        1. **Create secret:** Create a Kubernetes secret containing the authentication information.
-In particular, this secret needs to have `username` and `password` keys in the `data` section.
+        1. **Create secret:** Create a Kubernetes secret that contains the authentication information.
+In particular, this secret needs to have the `username` and `password` fields in the `data` section with correct values.
         ```shell
         kubectl create secret generic promcredentials -n myns --from-literal=username=produser --from-literal=password=t0p-secret
         ```